 Addiction can occur if someone drinks too much and either can’t stop or refuses to quit.
 In addition, someone who uses prescription painkillers to feel high and begins using them differently than they were prescribed can also suffer from addiction.
 As of 2017, more than 19 million U.S. adults had a Substance Use Disorder.

-According To SAMHSA, There Are Seven Criteria For Addiction
+According To SAMHSA, There Are Seven Criteria For Drug Addiction and Depression

 - Spent a lot of time engaging in activities related to the use of alcohol or drugs

 - Used alcohol or drugs in greater quantities or for a longer time than intended

 - Made unsuccessful attempts to cut down on the use of alcohol or drugs

 - Continued to use alcohol or drugs despite physical health or emotional problems associated with the use